Burning-Owl-Studios/TerraBosConfig/README.md

 ## Licensing

-TerraDefaultConfig is licensed under a
-Creative Commons Attribution 4.0 International License.
+Terra BOS Config is like TerraDefaultConfig licensed under a Creative Commons Attribution 4.0 International License.

 You should have received a copy of the license along with this